Bites I Love: Steve’s Paleo Goods Paleo Kits, Grass-Fed Jerky and more!

 The bigger picture

-This may be one of the BIGGEST reasons why you’d choose Steve’s Original over other similar Paleo-friendly snacks out there: Steve’s Club.
+This may be one of the BIGGEST reasons why you’d choose Steve’s Paleo Goods over other similar Paleo-friendly snacks out there: Steve’s Club.

 In the words of Steve’s Club founder Steve Liberati,